Musée d’Orsay

 A clock seen from inside the museum

-Musée d'Orsay at night
+Musée d'Orsay at nightzoom_in

 The museum at night

 His design was acclaimed for the integration of the metal vault in the stone exterior.
 The hall measures 140 meters long, 40 meters wide and 32 meters high (459 x 132 x 105 ft.).
 The whole structure is 175 meters long and 75 meters wide (574 x 246 ft.).
-An impressive 12,000 ton of metal was used for the construction of the Gare d’Orsay, which is well more than the amount of metal used for the Eiffel Tower.
+An impressive 12,000 tonnes of metal was used for the construction of the Gare d’Orsay, which is well more than the amount of metal used for the Eiffel Tower.

 The Railway Station…